-We live in a society where eating healthy does not seem accessible.
+We live in a society where eating healthy is wayyy more complicated than it needs to be.
 We are inundated with news of how the food we eat is bad for us one day but deemed safe the next.
 It seems like everybody is selling MLM products on social media, and people asking for genuine advice are often just given the link to some “miracle cure”.
 And why is it that obtaining actual fresh food is more difficult and expensive than it should be?

 Food is a pretty basic need, it really shouldn’t be this complicated.
-It is no wonder that embarking on a healthy lifestyle change can be overwhelming, frustrating and discouraging.
+It is no wonder that trying to get your shit together with healthy living can be overwhelming, frustrating and discouraging.

 The good news is, it doesn’t have to be!